Personal profile

 He is a graduate of the ANU (BSc Hons 1977, MSc 1979) and Imperial College, London (PhD, DIC 1983), and of the Australian Institute of Company Directors (2021).
 In 2021 he was recognised by the ANU with the Chancellor's award for Distinguished Contribution to the University.

 The main focus of his current work is to help drive the energy transition, particularly for Australia’s future export industries based on renewable energy.
-Professor Baldwin is Chair of the ACOLA Steering Committee for the Australian Energy Transition Research Plan.
-He is also Chair of the Industry Advisory Board for the ACT Government's Renewable Energy Innovation Fund, and a Director of the Australian Hydrogen Research Network.
+Professor Baldwin is Chair of the Australian Council of Learned Academies (ACOLA) Steering Committee for the Australian Energy Transition Research Plan.
+He is also Chair of the Industry Advisory Board for the ACT Government's Renewable Energy Innovation Fund.
+He is a non-executive Director of the Australian Academy of Technological Sciences and Engineering (ATSE) and of the Australian Hydrogen Research Network.

 Professor Baldwin's background is in laser physics located in the Research School of Physics, where his research focuses on precision measurement in atomic physics and the quantum mechanical behaviour of ultracold atoms.